Disadvantaged Urban Neighbourhoods and Communities

 Central themes

 This Working Group focuses on urban neighbourhoods and local communities.
 We are interested in the social mechanisms behind and the implications of concentrated poverty and deprivation, segregation between various socio-economic groups, and broader social inequalities between residents.
-Other topics of interest are social networks, social capital or social cohesion, and neighbourhood effects, as well as policies targeting these matters, such as social mix and de-concentration policies.
-Another focus concerns the question how neighbourhoods and their residents deal with the impacts of macro trends such as welfare state retrenchment, austerity regimes, and budget cuts.
+Other topics of interest are life course trajectories, social networks, social capital, or social cohesion, and neighbourhood effects, as well as policies targeting matters in neighbourhoods and urban areas, such as social mix, tenure types, and de-concentration policies.
+Another focus concerns how neighbourhoods and their residents deal with the impacts of macro trends such as welfare state retrenchment, austerity regimes, budget cuts, and shifts in migration patterns.

 While quantitative modelling has become prominent in the workshop, we very much welcome qualitative research.
 Furthermore, we are particularly keen to discuss new approaches focussing on analysis of register data, (linked) open data and social media feeds, specialised evaluation approaches (e.g. realist evaluation) and mixed-methods designs that innovatively combine qualitative and quantitative approaches.
 The workshop has always maintained very high standards in the research it selects and it is intended that this approach will continue.